This post contains affiliate links.

 - 4 pork chops (I used bone-in, about 1 inch thick)

-- 4 tablespoons + 1 tablespoon Cajun Seasoning (see recipe notes above)
+- 4 + 1 tablespoons Cajun Seasoning (see recipe notes)

 - Salt & pepper to taste (optional)

-- Heat the remaining 2 tablespoons olive oil over high heat in the same large skillet, and add the pork chops.
+Heat the remaining 2 tablespoons olive oil over high heat in the same large skillet, and add the pork chops.
 Sear for about 5 minutes on each side.
+The pork chops will not be fully cooked yet.

-- Add in the sauteed onions and the crushed tomatoes.
-Top with the remaining 1 tablespoon Cajun seasoning and give it a gentle stir.
-Season with salt and pepper (if your Cajun seasoning isn’t already salty and spicy enough).
+Add in the sauteed onions and the crushed tomatoes.
+Top with the remaining 1 tablespoon Cajun seasoning and give everything a gentle stir.
+Season with salt and pepper (if your Cajun seasoning isn't already salty and spicy enough).

-- Bring the tomato sauce to a gentle boil (you’ll see small bubbles in between the pork chops, especially in the center).
-Lower the heat to simmer for about 10 minutes, or until the sauce thickens a bit and the pork chops reach a temperature of 160F in the thickest part.
+Bring the tomato sauce to a gentle boil (you'll see small bubbles in between the pork chops).
+Lower the heat and simmer for about 10 minutes, or until the sauce thickens a bit and the pork chops reach a temperature of 160F in the thickest part.
 Remove from heat and allow to rest for 5 minutes before serving.